P/E RATIO: [PASS]

 QUARTERLY EARNINGS ONE YEAR AGO: [PASS]

 The growth rate of the current quarter's earnings compared to the same quarter a year ago must also be positive.
-GBL's growth rate of 23.86% passes this test.
+GBL's growth rate of -15.93% fails this test.

 This strategy looks at the rate which earnings grow and evaluates this rate of growth from different angles.
 The 4 tests immediately following are detailed below.

-If the growth rate of the prior three quarter's earnings, 87.76%, (versus the same three quarters a year earlier) is greater than the growth rate of the current quarter earnings, 23.86%, (versus the same quarter one year ago) then the stock fails, with one exception: if the growth rate in earnings between the current quarter and the same quarter one year ago is greater than 30%, then the stock would pass.
-The growth rate over this period for GBL is 23.9%, and it would therefore fail this test.
+If the growth rate of the prior three quarter's earnings, -17.39%, (versus the same three quarters a year earlier) is less than the growth rate of the current quarter earnings, -15.93%, (versus the same quarter one year ago) then the stock passes.

 EPS GROWTH FOR CURRENT QUARTER MUST BE GREATER THAN THE HISTORICAL GROWTH RATE: [FAIL]